ADHD and Coexisting Conditions: Depression (WWK 5C) ADHD and Coexisting Conditions: Depression (WWK 5C) Can't find what you're looking for?

 On top of that, you can’t remember the last time you shaved your legs, you’re sleep-deprived, and the guy you like was just tagged in Facebook pics with another girl.
 You finally get to class – only to realize you forgot that a huge paper is due.
 This is definitely not a moment you’ll include in your college scrapbook.
 We all have moments in life when we’re not exactly our #1 fans.
 Even though we usually realize how fantastic and one-of-a-kind we are, sometimes life can bring us down – and keep us down.
 How to Get and Keep Respect – 4 Practices.
 I believe one thing people want in life is respect.

 We want to feel valued, listened to, and called upon to do ordinary and extraordinary things.
 It is about self-worth, and it is about using our talents.
 Respect is such a simple thing in concept.
 7 Natural Brain Foods for Cognition and Concentration.
 By Mike Barrett If you have ever had problems concentrating, you know how extremely frustrating it is to get anything done.

 Motivation is central to creativity, productivity and happiness.
 Motivation is what causes us to act, and when we act, we create movement, growth and change, we feel involved, masterful and significant, we feel powerful through experiencing how we can change the world, and we create more of what we love in our lives.
 And all of this gives our lives purpose and happiness.
+De-motivation is like snow It’s said that Eskimos have multiple words for snow because snow is so familiar to them that they can appreciate the subtle differences between different types of snow.
 How Can I Recharge My Depleted Motivation?
 Three Critical Elements Sustain Motivation.
 Got motivation?